barakeel/HOL/README.md

-# HOL
+# HOLYHAMMER
-holyhammer has now been integrated in main github repository for HOL4: https://github.com/HOL-Theorem-Prover/HOL
+Holyhammer has now been integrated in the main github repository for HOL4: https://github.com/HOL-Theorem-Prover/HOL